SharedCode/sop/README.md

 ## Brief Background
 SOP is written in Go and is a full re-implementation of the c# version.
 A lot of key technical features of SOP got carried over and a lot more added.
 V2 support ACID transactions and turn any application using it into a high performance database server itself.
 If deployed in a cluster, turns the entire cluster into a well oiled application & database server combo cluster that is masterless and thus, hot-spot free & horizontally scalable.

+V1 written in c# dotnet was designed to be a data server.
+It can be used to create a server app where clients submit requests for data storage and mgmt.
+BUT realizing that this is not horizontally scaleable, I designed V2(this current version in Golang!) to address the horizontal scale, without sacrificing much of the vertical scaleability.
+I think I succeeded. :)

+A design where I broke apart the "server" data mgmt and introduced horizontal scale design without losing much of the scaleability and acceleration inherent for a "server" piece.
+It is not an outcome of luck, it is as designed from the ground up, leaving the legacy or traditional form and out with a new one! :)

 ## SOP in Memory
 SOP in-memory was created in order to model the structural bits of SOP and allowed us to author the same M-Way Trie algorithms that will work irrespective of backend, be it in-memory or others, such as the "in Cassandra & Redis" implementation, as discussed above.